 This book talks about the tools and techniques of big data analytics.
-Its content is specifically good for beginners, provides assistance for stakeholders, database experts, managers of big data groups to deepen their analytical abilities, students for exploring it as a career.
+Its content is specifically good for beginners and provides assistance for stakeholders, database experts, and managers of big data groups to deepen their analytical abilities, and for students to explore it as a career.
 Its content consists of twelve chapters.
 The first half explained about introduction to data science and big data analytics, ways to analyze project lifecycle with big data, statistical procedures for open-source R, how to analyze exploratory data by visualizing, association rules, and regression techniques.
 The second half gives insight into classification, clustering of data, time series, specific technologies, advanced tools, text analysis, and how to operate big data.

 By Bill Chambers, Matei Zaharia

-According to the Author, big data create qualitative change quantitatively.
+According to the Author, big data creates qualitative change quantitatively.
 This book is written for data scientists and data engineers who are seeking to use Apache Spark, with a basic background in machine learning.
 It focuses on Spark APIs in new generation 2.0, presenting comprehensive knowledge about Apache Spark with easy-to-run examples.
-It provides deep insights related to high-level structured APIs (which includes spark SQL, data frames, data sets, structured streaming, etc).
-It enables the readers to write modern Apache Spark applications by using different case studies related to storing, analyzing, and exploiting data (Snowden Affair, Data Security, etc).
+It provides deep insights related to high-level structured APIs (which include spark SQL, data frames, data sets, structured streaming, etc.).
+It enables the readers to write modern Apache Spark applications by using different case studies related to storing, analyzing, and exploiting data (Snowden Affair, Data Security, etc.).